filan1504/picrew-scraps/README.md

 # picrew-scraps
 various small python scripts that i use to make making a picrew easier ^^

-##requirements
+## requirements

-you need python3 installed for it to work, and you need to start the script from the command line
+you need python3 installed for it to work, and you need to start the script from the command line to be able to interact with it